 Involvement in co-curricular student organizations is an important aspect of college life.
-There are typically over 60 social, general and/or special interest clubs, honor societies, service groups, religious organizations, departmental clubs and Greek organizations at UNC Asheville.
+UNC Asheville officially recognizes two fraternities and two sororities.
+There are more than 40 social, special interest, service, religious and academic organizations represented, as well as a number of leadership and academic honor societies.
 All organizations strive to offer an opportunity for students to become involved and develop leadership skills, self-confidence and individual talents.